 Therefore P/E ratio of XYZ Company =$100 / $10 = 10

-It is very easy to calculate P/E ratio, the more complicated part is its interpretation.
-This ratio is unique in the sense that either a high or a low P/E ratio can be positive as well as negative.
+It is easy to calculate the P/E ratio; the more complicated part is its interpretation.
+This ratio is unique in the sense that either a high or a low P/E ratio can be positive and negative.
 There can be many possibilities, some as follows:

 - A low P/E ratio can also be bad because-“Why is the equity share selling so cheap?”

-- A high P/E ratio of say 20 can be good because-“Why people are willing to buy equity share of this company at such expensive rates?”
+- A high P/E ratio of, say, 20 can be good because-“Why are people willing to buy equity shares of this company at such expensive rates?”

 - A high P/E ratio can be bad because it’s “expensive” and not good value for investors.